-In secondary school some homework can be completed daily or set over a weekly period.
-As a minimum, a senior student will have either a weekend or Wednesday included in the time frames to complete the homework task and may:
+Homework is set over a weekly period.
+As a minimum, a student will have either a weekend or Wednesday included in the time frames to complete the homework, and may:

-- include daily independent reading. - include projects, research and assignment work.
+- include daily independent study and/or revision. - include projects, reading, research and assessment work.